Rehima1/Resume_Screening_model/README.md

 ## Further Improvment

-* **Improve accuracy:**The similarity evaluation can be enhanced by using a model instead of the current function.
+* **Improve accuracy:**The similarity evaluation can be enhanced by using a model instead of the current function (I used cosine similarity here).
 However, there isn't a suitable public dataset available to train the model.
 * **Expand functionality:** it possible to expand the functionalit of the model and system with more complex dataset and feature engineering.
 * **Integrate with databases:** Store resume data and analysis results in a database for efficient management and retrieval.